 As people increasingly turn to tablets and smartphones to replace the desktop PC and laptop, malware makers are exploiting the mobile platforms which increasingly hold a lot of the sensitive personal information that used to be found only on mainstream computers.

-A full security suite brings together tools to tackle all these threats.
+A full security suite brings together tools to tackle all these threats, providing desktop and mobile protection.
+Or you can go with different providers for your desktop and mobile devices.

-We tested and reviewed antivirus software for computers and antivirus software for mobile devices.
-But some of the software makers bundle these together to create a security suite to protect your computer, mobile and tablet.
-This certainly makes keeping track of updates and passwords much easier.
+Some of the software makers bundle multiple products together to create a security suite to protect your computer, mobile and tablet.
+This can make keeping track of updates and passwords much easier.

 Mac malware is nowhere near as prevalent as malware targeted at Windows, but it does exist and it can still cause grief.
 Also, certain types of threats such as phishing and other browser-based or email scams work equally well across all platforms.
 There is no room for complacency.

-Plenty of the big name companies make a security product for the Mac (OS X), but it may not have all the features of its PC.
-In some cases they're anti-malware only, or lack features such as parental controls, active firewall and system tuner, so check the features of the Mac program carefully.
-Keep in mind the protection performance of a Mac product does not necessarily correspond to that of a Windows product, even if from the same company.
+Plenty of the big name companies make a security product for the Mac (OS X and macOS), but it may not have all the features of its PC counterpart.
+In some cases they're anti-malware only, or lack features such as parental controls, active firewall and system tuner.
+So, check the features of the Mac program carefully.
+Keep in mind that the protection performance of a Mac product does not necessarily correspond to that of a Windows product, even if from the same company.

 There are also Mac-specific programs not available for Windows, and some may include the detection of Windows malware.
 This is a good feature, because although Windows malware won't affect Macs, it can still be unwittingly passed on to other Windows users.
 Any Mac running Windows (via Boot Camp, Parallels Desktop, VMware Fusion or Oracle's VirtualBox) will need Windows security protection.

-Good security software is essential, but there are other simple things you can do to ensure you have a secure PC.
+Good security software is essential, but there are other simple things you can and should do to make sure you have a secure PC.

 Set Windows updates to occur automatically, or frequently check the Microsoft website for security updates and patches.
-This ensures you install all official Windows security patches and updates as they become available.
-Similarly, you can set your security suite to update automatically.
+This will help make sure you install all official Windows security patches and updates as they become available.

 Even the most powerful security software will only do what you tell it to, via its settings and options.
-Make sure you have enabled the ones you need, as not all will be enabled by default.
+Make sure you've enabled the ones you need, as not all will be enabled by default.
 You still need to exercise caution and common sense.